We help thyroid cancer survivors find affordable life insurance.

 Calcitonin levels should remain stable after treatment.
 Underwriters will want to see multiple checks of calcitonin levels before insuring you.

-From an underwriting standpoint, medullary cancers are a case by case process and typically require postpone periods of 3-5 years after the completion of treatment.
+From an underwriting standpoint, medullary cancers are a case by case process and typically will require postpone periods of 3-5 years after the completion of treatment.

 Anaplastic Thyroid Cancer